-Among Us: The Viral Video Game Your Kid Can’t Stop Playing, Explained
+Among Us Game: The Viral Video Game Your Kid Can’t Stop Playing, Explained

-Have your kids gone wild for Among Us?
+Have you asked yourself “What is Among Us?” or maybe your kids have already gone wild for the Among Us game?
 If so, they’re not alone!
 This mobile and PC game has skyrocketed to the top of the app download charts over the past few weeks, making Fortnite seem like a distant memory.

-Decoding the Terms and Slang of Among Us
+Decoding the Terms and Slang of The Among Us Game

 - Sus: Short for “suspicious” — players will use this term a lot to call attention to another’s motives.
 Example: “You’ve been quiet the past few votes, that’s pretty sus.”